hemanth-mj/File-Permissions-using-Linux/README.md

 <h1>File permissions in Linux</h1>
 <h2>Project description</h2>
-The company’s Research team are in need to update the file permissions to specific files and sub-directories within the projects directory.
+The company’s Research team is in need to update the file permissions to specific files and sub-directories within the projects directory.
 The current permissions do not follow the Principle of Least Privilege.
 Updating the permissions to these files and directories will keep the system secure.
-To complete this project, I used Linux commands and performed the tasks below:
+To complete this project, I used Linux commands and performed the tasks below.

+<h3>Languages and Utilities Used</h3>
+- Linux Commands

+<h3>Environments Used </h3>
+- Linux on Google's Qwiklabs platform </br>

-Check file and directory details. </br>
+<h2>Check file and directory details.</h2>
 The below Linux code shows the current permissions to the files and directories (including hidden files and directories) inside the Projects directory:

 <img src="https://i.imgur.com/gCADgW6.png" height="80%" width="80%" alt="File and Directory permissions initially"/>